MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unity-plugin-quickstart.md

 1. In a second client, repeat the steps from [Connecting to a network](#connecting-to-a-network) to create and join a network.
 1. Copy the Network ID returned to your first client and connect to the network.
-1. When you click on your scene, it sends a message and which displays in the Console window.
+1. When you select on your scene, it sends a message and which displays in the Console window.
 1. If you want to give your players the option to mute other players, set the IsMuted property to true.

     ```csharp